 Conditions: Influenza, Pneumonia, Lung Diseases

-In the News: Influenza B Appears Early in Flu Season (2020), Widespread Flu Affecting Most of the U.S. This Season (2018)
+In the News: New Tests Detect Novel Coronavirus and Influenza in a Single Sample (2020), Influenza B Appears Early in Flu Season (2020), Widespread Flu Affecting Most of the U.S. This Season (2018)

 Elsewhere On The Web